-The EIS is the foundation document submitted by a developer intending to build a mine facility in Australia.
-The Nyngan Scandium Project is considered a State Significant Project, in that capital cost exceeds A\$30 million, which means State agencies are designated to manage the investigation and approval process for granting a Development Consent, from the Minister of Planning and Environment.
-This Department will manage the review of the Proposal through a number of State and local governmental agencies.
+The Development Consent is considered the key approval required to build a mine facility in Australia.
+As the Nyngan Scandium Project is considered a State Significant Project (capital cost + A\$30 million), the Minister of Planning and Environment is designated to manage the investigation and approval process for any granting of a Development Consent.